 Gingivitis and Periodontal Therapy in Swanton, OH

 Periodontal (gum) disease is a problem that affects approximately half of all American adults age 30 and older, many of whom are unaware that they have the disease.
 This is because early stages of gum disease usually do not exhibit any visible symptoms.
 If left untreated, the disease can worsen, causing serious oral health problems, including tooth loss.
-In addition, research shows that gum disease is linked to a number of health conditions, including diabetes, heart disease and stroke.
+In addition, research shows that gingivitis is linked to a number of health conditions, including diabetes, heart disease and stroke.

 The good news is that gum disease is highly preventable and treatable.
 At Dental Health Associates, our dentists have years of collective training and experience diagnosing and treating periodontal disease.
 Using the latest dental technology and methods, we ensure every patient gets the treatment they need to restore their oral health.

 More about Gum Disease